MicrosoftDocs/sdk-api/sdk-api-src/content/winnetwk/ns-winnetwk-_netconnectinfostruct.md

 </dl>
 </td>
 <td width="60%">
-If set, the information returned is for the performance of the netcard used for the connection.
-This information is returned if information about the actual connection is not available.
+In the absence of information about the actual connection, the information returned applies to the performance of the network card.

-If not set, the information returned is for the current connection with the resource, with any routing degradation taken into consideration.
+If this flag is not set, information is being returned for the current connection with the resource, with any routing degradation taken into consideration.

 </td>
 </tr>